mozilla/gecko-dev/taskcluster/docs/config.rst

 Global Settings
 ---------------

-The data behind configuration of all of these resources is kept in the `ci-configuration`_ repository.
+The data behind configuration of all of these resources is kept in the `fxci-config`_ repository.
 The files in this repository are intended to be self-documenting, but one of particular interest is ``projects.yml``, which describes the needs of each project.

 Configuration Implementation
 ----------------------------

-Translation of `ci-configuration`_ to Taskcluster resources, and updating those resources, is handled by `ci-admin`_.
+Translation of `fxci-config`_ to Taskcluster resources, and updating those resources, is handled by `ci-admin`_.
 This is a small Python application with commands to generate the expected configuration, compare the expected to actual configuration, and apply the expected configuration.
 Only the ``apply`` subcommand requires elevated privileges.